valknarogg/home/Projects/kompose/docs/content/5.stacks/dock.md

 ---

-*"The best UI is the one that gets out of your way and lets you work."* - Dockge Philosophy 🐳:icon{name="lucide:sparkles"}
+*"The best UI is the one that gets out of your way and lets you work."* - Dockge Philosophy :icon{name="lucide:sparkles"}